mlrun/mlrun/docs/projects/create-load-import-project.md

 (create-projects)=
 # Create and load projects

-Projects refer to a `context` directory which holds all the project code and configuration, the `context` dir is usually mapped to a `git` repository and/or to an IDE (PyCharm, VSCode, ..) project.
+Projects refer to a `context` directory that holds all the project code and configuration.
+The `context` dir is usually mapped to a `git` repository and/or to an IDE (PyCharm, VSCode, etc.) project.

 There are three ways to create/load a `project` object:
-* {py:meth}`~mlrun.projects.new_project`  - Create a new MLRun project and optionally load it from a yaml/zip/git template
+* {py:meth}`~mlrun.projects.new_project`  &mdash; Create a new MLRun project and optionally load it from a yaml/zip/git template.
-* {py:meth}`~mlrun.projects.load_project` - Load a project from a context directory or remote git/zip/tar archive
+* {py:meth}`~mlrun.projects.load_project` &mdash; Load a project from a context directory or remote git/zip/tar archive.
-* {py:meth}`~mlrun.projects.get_or_create_project` - Load a project from the MLRun DB if it exists, or from specified context/archive.
+* {py:meth}`~mlrun.projects.get_or_create_project` &mdash; Load a project from the MLRun DB if it exists, or from a specified context/archive.

-Projects can also be loaded and workflows/pipelines can be executed using the CLI (using `mlrun project` command)
+Projects can also be loaded and workflows/pipelines can be executed using the CLI (using the `mlrun project` command).

 **Contents**
 - [**Creating a new project**](#creating-a-new-project)